Tom O'Connor (priest)

-Tom O'Connor is an Irish local historian.
+Tom O'Connor (1936–2024) was an Irish local historian.

-A native of Kiltullagh near Athenry in County Galway, O'Connor has spent almost 50 years researching the history and geopolitics of Iron Age Ireland, including early Connacht.
+A native of Kiltullagh near Athenry in County Galway, O'Connor spent almost 50 years researching the history and geopolitics of Iron Age Ireland, including early Connacht.
 His books, Turoe & Athenry: Ancient Capitals of Celtic Ireland and Hand of History, Burden of Pseudo-History, present a Celtic royal complex, unprecedented in Ireland for its size and layout, but similar to Belgic centres of power, centered on Turoe in County Galway, site of the Turoe stone.
-Among the finest examples of La Tene Celtic stone art in Europe, the stone was set on Turoe hill (Cnoc Temhro).
-According to O'Connor, it is part of a hitherto unrecognised royal sanctuary at the core of a Belgic-like oppidum defensive system of linear embankments, connected with the supposed Celtic invasion of Ireland.
+According to O'Connor the stone, a notable example of La Tene Celtic stone art, is part of a previously unrecognised royal sanctuary at the core of a Belgic-like oppidum defensive system of linear embankments, connected with the supposed Celtic invasion of Ireland.

-His work has received local and national interest – especially since the construction of the M6 motorway through many of the sites.

 O'Connor spent over thirty years as a missionary priest in Malaysia.
+He returned to Ireland in 2015 and died in 2024.